asamy/ksm/README.md

 (e.g. trying to execute but there is no execute access given.)

-The traditional EPT violation handling is via the VM exit path, but modern processors (starting off from Intel Broadwell) supports a new IDT exception called "Virtualization Exceptions" and that is defined at vector 20 in the IDT.
+The traditional EPT violation handling is via the VM exit path, but modern processors (starting off Intel Broadwell) supports a new IDT exception called "Virtualization Exceptions" and that is defined at vector 20 in the IDT.
-When set and also the relevant bits in VMCS are also set, the processor will throw exceptions to that vector instead of causing a VM exit, but under certain conditions it will take the vm-exit path instead, see notes below.
+When set and the relevant bits in VMCS are also set, the processor will throw exceptions to that vector instead of causing a VM exit, but under certain conditions it will take the vm-exit path instead, see notes below.